opensciencegrid/tarball-client/README.md

 - patch
 - tar
 - yumdownloader (from yum-utils)

-EL7 hosts also need yum-plugin-priorities.
+- yum-plugin-priorities (EL7 hosts only)

 **Instructions:**